David Cotton (ice hockey)

-David Cotton (born July 9, 1997) is an American professional ice hockey center who is currently for the San Diego Gulls in the American Hockey League (AHL).
+David Cotton (born July 9, 1997) is an American professional ice hockey center who is currently playing for the Kansas City Mavericks in the ECHL.
 He was drafted by the Carolina Hurricanes in the 2015 NHL Entry Draft and signed with the team in March 2020 alongside his brother Jason.

 Early life

 Cotton was born on July 9, 1997, in Parker, Texas to parents Peggy and Steve.
 Following in the footsteps of his two older brothers, Jason and Ryan, Cotton began playing roller hockey at a young age.
 He often played above his age group to remain on the same team as Jason.

 Playing career

 Amateur

 Growing up in Parker, Texas, Cotton played junior ice hockey with the Dallas Ice Jets where he won the Kansas City SuperSeries and 2010 Tier II National Championship.
 Cotton began his high school career playing for the Colorado Thunderbirds in the Tier 1 Elite Hockey League where he attracted attention from scouts from Cushing Academy.
 He played his freshman season with the Thunderbirds before transferring to Cushing as a sophomore.
 Upon enrolling at Cushing, Cotton skated for both the school's team and the Boston Junior Bruins U18 team in the MHSL.
 While playing for the Penguins, Cotton scored 19 goals and 32 assists in 32 games and eight goals and three assists with the Bruins.
 By the conclusion of his sophomore season, Cotton committed to play NCAA Division I men's ice hockey with the Boston College Eagles men's ice hockey team.